News & Events

 And I want to correct some misinformation circulating about Zohydro’s safety and potency, but first let me outline the important reasons for why we approved it.

 First, we believed that patients would benefit from a new and effective option to manage pain that is severe enough to require daily, around-the clock opioid treatment and for which alternative treatments are inadequate.
 This debilitating pain often prevents patients from living normal lives.

-Some have said that Zoydro should not be marketed without an abuse-deterrent formulation.
+Some have said that Zohydro should not be marketed without an abuse-deterrent formulation.
 Frankly, that position puts too much faith in the current state of technology.
 I wish we were there but we are not.
-It remains a hope more than a reality but there is promise, as Dr. Collins pointed out.
-FDA places a high priority on abuse-deterrent technology, and we strongly encourage the research community and companies to continue their efforts to develop meaningful approaches.
-However, the science of abuse-deterrence is still in its infancy and has yet to be fully tested or proven in actual market or use conditions.
+It remains a hope more than a reality.
+But there is promise, and Dr. Collins so eloquently outlined some of the new science and technology being brought to bear to improve the options for real abuse deterrent technology.
+And FDA places a high priority on abuse-deterrent technology.
+We strongly encourage the research community and companies to continue efforts to develop meaningful approaches.
+However, the science of abuse-deterrence is still in its infancy and has yet to be fully tested and proven in actual market or use conditions.
 There are even limits to the abuse-deterrence of OxyContin, the only opioid with a claim on its label that the drug has abuse-deterrent properties.

 People intent on abusing opioids will still be able to circumvent the abuse-deterrent features currently available.
-And importantly abuse-deterrent formulations do not prevent someone from taking more pills orally –the most common form of opioid analgesic abuse.
+And importantly, abuse-deterrent formulations do not prevent someone from taking more pills orally -- which is the most common form of opioid analgesic abuse.